speekha/httpmocker/README.md

 #### Adding HttpMocker

 This library contains two parts: a core module handling the mock logic, and an additional adapter to parse the scenario files for static mocks.
-Currently, there are four possible options that are provided for parsing, based on three of the most commonly used libraries for JSON parsing (Jackson, Gson, Moshi) and a custom implementation (no third party dependency), so you can choose the one matching what you already use in your application (this will help you prevent duplicate libraries in your classpath, like Jackson and GSON).
-If you choose one of these options, all you need to add is the corresponding `implementation` line in your gradle file:
+Currently, there are five possible options that are provided for parsing, based on some of the most commonly used libraries for JSON parsing (Jackson, Gson, Moshi, Kotlinx serialization) and a custom implementation (no third party dependency), so you can choose the one matching what you already use in your application (this will help you prevent duplicate libraries in your classpath, like Jackson and GSON).
+If you choose one of these options, all you need to add is the corresponding
+`implementation` line in your gradle file:

 ```gradle